-The main point of arrival to the islands is Honolulu International Airport, right off the H-1 Interstate Freeway, with a mere eight-mile drive to the Hawaii Convention Center or ten-mile drive to the resort area of Waikiki.
+The main point of arrival to the islands is Daniel K. Inouye International Airport on Oahu, right off the H-1 Interstate Freeway, with a mere eight-mile drive to the Hawaii Convention Center or ten-mile drive to the resort area of Waikiki.

-Kahului Airport on Maui, Lihue Airport on Kauai and Kona International Airport on Hawaii Island also offer direct service from the mainland.
+Kahului Airport on Maui, Lihue Airport on Kauai and Ellison Onizuka Kona International Airport on the island of Hawaii also offer direct service from the mainland.

 Airlift to Hawaii is ample, including many non-stop routes and connections through major hub destinations that make travel from anywhere dependable and seamless:

 Service by nearly every major U.S. carrier and 15 international carriers

 Approximately 8 million air seats annually from North America

 Approximately 3 million air seats annually from Asia Pacific

 Year-round, nonstop service to Hawaii comes from 40-plus gateway cities — Denver, New York, Los Angeles, Houston, Tokyo and Seoul, to name a few — plus seasonal service from several more.